Problem

 3rd: Logged or not logged ?

-To manage the access for people who are logged or not, it's very easy.
+To manage the access for people who are logged or not is very easy.
 Just define the logged expression like this, and use it for your login/reset classes:

 def logged():